bjt-user/Linux/vim/folding.md

 > You can yank, delete and put folds as if it was a single line.\
 This is very useful if you want to reorder functions in a program.

+> Folds are opened automatically when jumping around or moving the cursor left or right.\
+For example, the "0" command opens the fold under the cursor (if 'foldopen' contains "hor", which is the default).

 ## usage

 ### folding bindings